anonymousrepo2023/BARISTA/README.md

 ### Data Access

-For now, we direct users to the UCI Machine Learning Repository [link](https://archive.ics.uci.edu/ml/index.php).
+We direct users to the UCI Machine Learning Repository [link](https://archive.ics.uci.edu/ml/index.php).
 If this work is accepted, we will release a link to our research group's one-drive that contains already pre-processed data.
 For now, the pre-preocessed CSV files are included in this repo.
 A user will need to change the file path in the experiment file to run our experiments.

 ### How To Run